NadineAB/CS-Outreach-Kits/README.md

 <a href="https://arcade.makecode.com/S89378-31731-87848-50316" target="_blank">Demo</a>

-### FEELME Workshop: Using AI to Recognising Emotions with Teachable Machine and BBC micro: bit.
+### FEELME Workshop: Using AI to Recognise Emotions with Teachable Machine and BBC micro: bit.

 This workshop is suitable for young people in Years 11 and 12.
 For this workshop: